 A GEC can also help businesses save on costs by reducing rates related to corporate and personal tax, VAT and social security by being set up in tax havens or locations with an extensive tax treaty network.
 It can also reduce compliance risks at a corporate and personal income tax level.

 From an administrative standpoint, setting up a GEC allows companies to issue standardised pay and benefits packages to mobile employees based in different locations.
-This providing businesses with greater consistency and streamlining their global mobility policies.
+This provides businesses with greater consistency and streamlines their global mobility policies.

 Simplify your global mobility efforts with Airswift